O-Hum: 2010–2014: E-Hum: O-Hum Remixes 1999-2009

 Sharbaf says at the time when the fans were expecting their next album, he was in a situation that they couldn't record a fresh new album.
 So he decided to release the E-Hum album which was the remix of electronic performance of most popular songs of O-Hum.
 Their goal was to satisfy their fans and attract the youth for which they were successful.
 After the release of E-Hum, they performed concerts in UK.

 In September 2012, they performed a concert in cultural complex of Azadi tower.
 They performed for 3 days and 6 showtimes with new members of the band, which was welcomed by fans.

 2014–2022: In Kherghe Biandaz

 Their album In Kherghe Biandaz was released by Nashr-e Nofe on March 8, 2014.
 O-Hum's new album which is the band's first official work in Iran was the best seller of "fusion music" inside Iran for months.
 The album contains 10 music pieces and is of 50 minutes.

 Live performance of In Kherghe Biandaz was done in spring and summer of 2014 in Tehran's Azadi Tower Complex.

 2022–present: Shatt-e Sharab

 Their latest album Shatt-e Sharab was officially released on March 8, 2022.
 It was accessible through O-Hum and Shahram Sharbaf websites.
-They begun their work on the album in autumn 2021, where like their very first album, the three members, Shahram, Babak and Shahrokh, were all reunited again.
+They began their work on the album in autumn 2021, where like their very first album, the three members, Shahram, Babak and Shahrokh, were all reunited again.